 Owen makes two enormous assumptions, neither of which I accept.

 First, Owen assumes the benefits of the cross come as a package.
-He thinks that if Jesus suffers the punishment of your sins, He also automatically gives you eternal salvation, too.
-The benefits of the atonement come as a package deal.
-If you have one benefit, you have them all.
+In other words, he assumes that if Jesus suffers the punishment of your sins, He must also automatically give you eternal salvation.
+If you have one benefit, you must have them all.

 Second, Owen assumes the only reason anyone goes to the Lake of Fire is due to punishment for unpardoned sin.